tangentsoft/pidp8i/doc/uwfocal-manual.md

 complications with group operations.

-UWF can also designate a 'sub-group' operation consisting of all the Lines following a specified line in the same group.
-Such operations are indicated by a 'negative line number': 'WRITE -1.5', for instance, will list all of the lines in Group 1 starting from Line 1.5 (if it exists).
+UWF can also designate a 'sub-group' operation consisting of all the lines following a specified line in the same group.
+Such operations are indicated by a 'negative line number': 'WRITE -1.5', for instance, will list all of the lines in Group 1 starting from line 1.5 (if it exists).

 Line numbers in the range '.01-.
-99" are termed 'relative line numbers', i.e. they refer to Lines in the -current group-, rather than to lines in 'Group 0'.
-The use of such Line numbers is encouraged because it makes the program more compact and also allows subroutines to be moved easily from one part of the program to another without having to worry about internal references.
+99" are termed 'relative line numbers', i.e. they refer to lines in the -current group-, rather than to lines in 'Group 0'.
+The use of such line numbers is encouraged because it makes the program more compact and also allows subroutines to be moved easily from one part of the program to another without having to worry about internal references.
 Lines with numbers less than 1.00 -can- be saved as